Erastova-group/ClayCode/docs/user_guide/data_files.rst

    * :code:`Ions.ff` force fields by Pengfei Li. :cite:p:`Li2016, Smith2023` The default is IOD-type, with HFE and CN also included.

 - :code:`data/UCS/` contains unit cell structures in .GRO format and their corresponding topology in .ITP format with information taken from the ClayFF force field.
-Currently included, grouped by type, is:
+Currently included is:

    * :code:`D21` is dioctohedral 2:1